-As a responsible company aware of the global challenges in terms of access to food and preservation of resources, Groupe SAVENCIA combats food waste by implementing several types of initiatives aimed at:

-• raise consumer awareness:

-- in 2020, SAVENCIA Fromage & Dairy undertook to reduce food waste by signing the best-by date compact launched in France by Too Good To Go and backed by the French Ministry for Agriculture and Food Ministry.
-The St Môret brand implemented this commitment by including an educational message on shelf life on its packaging;

-- in Romania, a digital anti-food waste campaign was conducted by Delaco.

-• develop appropriate formats:

-- in France, the packaging of two Elle & Vire organic creams was designed to limit product waste: the packet can be completely rolled-up to make sure every last drop of cream gets used.
+- As a responsible company aware of the global challenges in terms of access to food and preservation of resources, Groupe SAVENCIA combats food waste by implementing several types of initiatives aimed at: - raise consumer awareness: - in 2020, SAVENCIA Fromage & Dairy undertook to reduce food waste by signing the best-by date compact launched in France by Too Good To Go and backed by the French Ministry for Agriculture and Food Ministry.
+The St Môret brand implemented this commitment by including an educational message on shelf life on its packaging; - in Romania, a digital anti-food waste campaign was conducted by Delaco. - develop appropriate formats: - in France, the packaging of two Elle & Vire organic creams was designed to limit product waste: the packet can be completely rolled-up to make sure every last drop of cream gets used.
 With its re-closable top, pouring is easier and the product can be saved up to 15 days after opening.

-encourage donations to associations to combat food insecurity:
+- encourage donations to associations to combat food insecurity:

 confirming its commitment to Food Banks, SAVENCIA joined Le Club des Entreprises Solidaires des Banques Alimentaires (made up of companies working in solidarity with Food Banks) in 2020.
-In line with our "Leading the way to better food" mission, this certification reflects our determination to combat food waste while helping disadvantaged members of society gain access to high quality products.
-Multiple initiatives were conducted to support the thanks to the support of our subsidiaries, 88 tons of products were donated to the Food Banks during the first lockdown, and 39.5 tons during the national collection drive;

-St Môret digitized its initiative to collect fruits and vegetables that went unsold on the markets during the crisis: 10,000 St Môret cups were donated to the Food Banks;

-additional operations took place across all our subsidiaries during the first wave of the pandemic: 320 tons of food products were distributed to various associations;
+In line with our "Leading the way to better food" mission, this certification reflects our determination to combat food waste while helping disadvantaged members of society gain access to high-quality products.
+Multiple initiatives were conducted to support the Food Banks during the unprecedented Covid-19 health crisis: - > thanks to the support of our subsidiaries, 88 tons of products were donated to the Food Banks during the first lockdown, and 39.5 tons during the national collection drive; - > St Môret digitized its initiative to collect fruits and vegetables that went unsold on the markets during the crisis: 10,000 St Môret cups were donated to the Food Banks; - > additional operations took place across all our subsidiaries during the first wave of the pandemic: 320 tons of food products were distributed to various associations; The chocolate, delicatessen meats and seafood products subsidiaries have also distributed numerous products in hospitals to support nursing staff;

-Polenghi in Brazil donated 60 tons of products, including 10 tons of Polenguinho, to hospitals;

-in 2020, products made up 80.9% of the donations made by our production sites.
+- > Polenghi in Brazil donated 60 tons of products, including 10 tons of Polenguinho, to hospitals; - > in 2020, products made up 83.7% of the donations made by our production sites.

-In 2020, 42.9% of our branded retail products included per-portion nutrition labeling.
+In 2020, 43.6% of our branded retail products included per-portion nutrition labeling.

-2018 2019 2020 2025 target % of branded retail products including per-portion nutrition labeling 35.0% 49.0% 42.9% 100%
+2018 2019 2020 2025 target % of branded retail products including per-portion nutrition labeling 33.0% 42.0% 43.6% 100%